RarelyCharlie/rarelycharlie.github.io/_howto/links.md

 To remove another link from the menu, you must press the minus button again.

-Removing a link to a 7 Cups page does not prevent it from reappearing if you continue visit the page often.
+Removing a link to a 7 Cups page does not prevent it from reappearing if you continue to visit the page often.

 ### <i class="fa fa-cog"></i> Settings